• Skip to primary navigation

 Chocolate Peanut Butter Fudge or Chocolate Caramel Thanksgiving Turkey Treats (makes 10)

-Note: When I came up with this idea, I originally intended to make my turkeys out of the same recipe I used to create my Chocolate Caramel Filled Pumpkins, but I didn’t have an Dulce de Leche on hand and was too excited to begin working, that I didn’t want to run up to the grocery store, so I used peanut butter instead.
-Both of these recipes taste great, but I have to admit the caramel version would be slightly easier to work with if you have warm hands, as I do.
-So, use whichever recipe pleases you more.
+Note: When I came up with this idea, I originally intended to make my turkeys out of the same recipe I used to create my Chocolate Caramel Fudge Pumpkins, but I didn't have any Dulce de Leche on hand and was too excited to begin working, that I didn't want to run up to the grocery store, so I used peanut butter instead.

 Chocolate Peanut Butter Fudge Turkey bodies: